guoping0408/AI-application/README.md

 #DIGITS(NVIDIA Deep Learning GPU Training System)

  > **note**: To avoid most dependency issues while using DIGITS and to allow users have more control of their installation environment, I give the somewhat more advanced ways of setting up the DIGITS environments.
-Hopefully this will save you significant amout of time debugging the dependencies issues.